Pearly Whites

 A Billion Consecutive Serendipitous Events?

-Did these features happen by chance, consecutively, over considerable time, so that they could be "selected" as superior, in favour of other growths (as Darwin's theory of "natural selection" proposes)?
-Or is it more reminiscent of good foresight and coordinated planning?
+Does it seem reasonable that these many features happened by chance, consecutively, over considerable time, so that they could be "selected" as superior, in favour of other growths (as the theory of "natural selection" proposes)?

 Evolutionary scientists respond to the above argumentation by asserting that this arrangement of human teeth came about by "a genetically programmed pattern" . . . !